 One way to understand the curious arc of Stevens’ career is to look at the trail of books he left in his wake.
-This is exactly what several undergraduates did earlier this semester, exploring and elucidating Hopkins’ archive of printed material by and about Stevens.
+This is exactly what several undergraduates did a couple of years ago, exploring and elucidating Hopkins’ archive of printed material by and about Stevens.

-Gabrielle Barr looks at the representation of Stevens in an anthology of magazine verse from 1921—yikes!
-He is outranked by a bunch of poets you’ve probably never heard of, at least according to the hand-written annotations in this copy.
+Gabrielle Barr looked at the representation of Stevens in an anthology of magazine verse from 1921—yikes!
+He was outranked by a bunch of poets you’ve probably never heard of, at least according to the hand-written annotations in this copy.
 Books like this make it very clear that literary careers are made, not born.

 Stevens was appreciated by other artists even before he received much popular acclaim—a state of affairs that is reflected in limited edition, fine-press books like the illustrated Cummington Press version of Esthétique du Mal.
 Ting Chang noted how this publication exemplifies its publisher’s ideas about Stevens’ fans: it is very definitely aimed at “a certain kind of literary readership.”